 Tommy Hilfiger has worked magic here to bring just a hint of preppiness to the otherwise rebellious style of a classic leather jacket.
 It feels smart yet insouciant, elegant yet easygoing.

 Plus, it’s practical.
 You’ve got an interior zipper pocket for keeping your valuables.
-Water-resistance means no stressing out when it rains.
-A stand-up colour adds immediate edge while a soft fabric lining stops sweatiness.
+Water resistance means no stressing out when it rains.
+A stand-up color adds an immediate edge, while a soft fabric lining stops sweatiness.

-Made from a combination of leather, wool, cashmere and silk, this jacket certainly doesn’t do things by half measures.
-The panelled design has the structured fit vibe of true motorbike apparel but still feels relaxed.
-The distinctive brown shade offers an original alternative to black while the deliciously supple leather is both form-fitting and flattering.
+Made from a combination of leather, wool, cashmere, and silk, this jacket certainly doesn’t do things by half measure.
+The paneled design has the structured fit vibe of true motorbike apparel but still feels relaxed.
+The distinctive brown shade offers an original alternative to black, while the deliciously supple leather is both form-fitting and flattering.

-Team this Brunello Cucinelli jacket with white trousers for ultimate easy Sunday elegance.
+Team this Brunello Cucinelli jacket with white trousers for the ultimate easy Sunday elegance.